Quantcast

 Sun Stroke:

-This is a fairly common occurance over here in the tropics and is also often mistaken for “Bali belly” amounst other things.
+This is a fairly common occurance over here in the tropics and is also often mistaken for “Bali belly” amongst other things.
 Lets get this clear though, I’m not a doctor I’m just talking (typing) from personal experience.
 I’ve been hit by too much sun twice in just over 6 years of living here in Indo, and I can tell you it’s a disabling sickness.
 Some of the symptoms are deceiving and make you think it’s not from too much sun.
 The main symptoms are a series of hot and cold sweats, nausea and the need to remain close to a toilet.
 You don’t want to eat and just about all you are good for is lying on your bed and moaning, not a good holiday look.
 Symptoms can stay with you for up to a week, depending on whether or not you go to a doctor and get some medical assistance.
 What you really have to remember to avoid this sickness is not to take the tropical sun for granted.
 Try and find some shade if your planning on hanging out at the beach, thats what the warungs are for.
 Actually I’ve seen sun baking girls go to stand up after baking in the sun for an hour or two and fall straight back down on their faces, another bad holiday look.
 Wear a hat, and if you are after a tan try to get your doses of ultra violet bit by bit and keep the water levels up internally.

 Reef Cuts / skin abrasions:

 These are another thing all together, and not always obtained from surfing.
 The main thing to remember here is that if you are only in Indo for a short holiday eg: 2-4 weeks don’t let a “cut” worry you too much if it’s not turning green.
 Try and keep it clean and just go surfing, you can heal up better and quicker when you get back home.
 But if you are here for an extended 4-8 weeks plus type holiday you had better take good care of every single little scratch you get or else you will be spending the last half of your holiday on the beach and not in the water.
 A tropical infection can start from the smallest of scratches and believe me a small nick anywhere on your legs especially the feet area can get nasty.
 So my belief is that it’s best to heal up any thing larger than a half centimetre wound.
 Which might mean staying out of the water for a couple of days.
 But by giving up two days surf is better than eventually having to stay out for a few weeks.
 Treating reef cuts is something you get used to after a while, but let me tell ya.
-If you hit the bottom at say Uluwatu, at 3-5 foot it’s not the little bit of blood and the reef claw marks you will wear as a rememberance tattoo that’s going to hurt !!
-It’s the impact of hitting an umoving solid object at speed that bloody hurts.
+If you hit the bottom at say Uluwatu, at 3-5 foot it’s not the little bit of blood and the reef claw marks you will wear as a remembrance tattoo that’s going to hurt !!
+It’s the impact of hitting an stationary solid object at speed that bloody hurts.
 Everytime I’ve hit it normally ends up in a couple of days of hobbling around with a bad back, shoulders, hip, head etc. Much more suffering than reef cuts.
 But for the reef cuts you have to make sure you get all foreign material out of the wound for it to start to heal, this can mean using a soft headed toothbrush dipped in Peroxide for the job (One of our readers, Tony a US navy medical guy based in Okinawa Japan recommends using lemon juice then soap and water with a scrubbing brush) .
 There are so many different types of cremes and antiseptic ointments/liquids to choose from it’s not funny these days, so what ever works for you at home will work for you here.
 I simply use Betadine and it works fine (another comment from Tony – if using betadine, you must make sure that all coral is out of the skin as betadine is made from shellfish and that actually feeds the coral, making the situation worse).
-If you reqire a stitch or two on larger cuts don’t be afraid to go to a Doctor here in Bali.
+If you require a stitch or two on larger cuts don’t be afraid to go to a Doctor here in Bali.
 I mean we are in the 21st century here as well you know and by stitching the wound back together it will heal heaps faster than just leaving it open and oozing.
 Normally a visit to the quack for stitches costs around Rp200,000 for tourists (US$20.00).

-A tip from sumatra on urchin spines- throw a lime into the hot coals of a fire and when the skin is slightly charcoaled pull it out of the fire,cut it in half and vigorously rub the cut lime into the area where the spines are.They disapear in minutes.
+A tip from sumatra on urchin spines- throw a lime into the hot coals of a fire and when the skin is slightly charcoaled pull it out of the fire,cut it in half and vigorously rub the cut lime into the area where the spines are.They disappear in minutes.
 (Bruce from Sumatra)

 Ulu’s Transport:

 Ian Shadbolt has the follow helpful tip regarding getting to and from Ulu’s: We were told by our hotel staff & then the taxi driver that you had to get the taxi to wait for us at ulu’s as you wont get a taxi back.
-After several trips we discovered that if you simply get dropped of at Tides restuarant and then come back to there after your surf you can get (Gilligan) the guy behind the bar to ring a cab no problems.
+After several trips we discovered that if you simply get dropped of at Tides restaurant and then come back to there after your surf you can get (Gilligan) the guy behind the bar to ring a cab no problems.
 Have a beer or three with what you save in cab fares, problem solved.
 Cabs are not expensive but you can leave when you want and not feel like you have time restraints, hell have a second surf, you are back in phillip island 12c water all to quickly.

 Other handy tips: